alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 The menu bar used in the [GOV.UK homepage](https://www.gov.uk/) and mainstream guidance pages are designed to help users explore topics and find government services and information.

-Once users enter your service, they should have all the information they need to complete it [from its start page](/patterns/start-using-a-service/).
+Once users enter your service, they should have all the information they need to complete it [from your service's Start page](/patterns/start-using-a-service/).
 If you need to refer to specific information as part of your service’s journey, use links within your pages.

 ### Plan your Service navigation

-Use the [Service navigation](/components/service-navigation/) component to show your service name, navigation links and other service-level tools.
+Use the [Service navigation component](/components/service-navigation/) to show your service name, navigation links and other service-level tools.

 #### Show the service name as a link